dotgc/fitness/form.md

 2. Done preferably while standing, but can also do it sitting on the bench by raising it upright at a slight angle
 3. Shoulder blades should squeeze

+### Pushups
+1. Inhale and exhale with every rep. Inhale when coming down and exhale while moving up continuously